BBGONE/TaskCoordinator/README.md

 When there are no messages in the queue then all tasks are destroyed (<i>after processing their current messages</i>) and then the TaskCoordinator needs a new external activation when in the queue will appear messages (<i>it just needs a kick to start</i>).
 <br/>
-The TaskCoordinator has one more parameter <i>isEnableParallelReading</i>, which is false by default.
-It can boost performance when it is enabled in cases when the time taken to obtain a message from the queue is on a par with the time taken to process the message.
-But it rarely happens in  practice.
+The TaskCoordinator has one more parameter <i>maxParallelReading</i>, which is 2 by default.
+It can boost performance if tweaked in some cases when reading messages from the queue is a lengthy operation - (<i>mostly in cases when the time taken to obtain a message from the queue is on a par with the time taken to process the message.
+But it rarely happens in  practice - because message processing is usually longer than reading it from the queue</i>)
 <br/>
 The repository contains a console application which uses the TaskCoordinator.
 It can be used as a lab and a testing ground for experimenting with different parameters.
+I will soon commit to the github the Rebus (https://github.com/rebus-org/Rebus) implementation which uses my taskcoordinator to schedule messages
+(<i>because its implementation is very ineffective to read and dispatch messages from transport as the SqlServer Transport - too much concurrency and every worker reads messages when its idle - i think one is enough to monitor the queue</i>).
 <br/><br/>
 LICENSE: Use it as you like!